isurukdniss/webpage-analyzer/README.md

 ```
 make build
 ```
-The executable file can be found in the `/bin` direcotry.
+The executable file can be found in the `/bin` directory.

 #### Run Unit Tests
 ```